Project60/org.project60.membership/docs/how-to-guide.md

 ## How to find contacts with missing payments

 If you want to identify all active members that are behind with their payment, you can configure the custom field [missing abount](./configuration.md#missing-payments).
 The value of this field is calculated automatically by the job `Membership.process`.
 Search all contacts with a positive entry in the missing amount field, for example by using the report **Membership (Detail)**.
+This should be done regularly, for example every month, if you want to send reminders about forgotten payments.

+You can also search all contacts with a membership of status _grace period_ and a positive entry in the missing amount field.
+This will exclude the contacts whose memberships are inactive since a longer time period.
+You can define at **Administer > CiviMember > Membership Status Rules** how long after the end date a membership should be in status _grace period_.

 ## How to find contributions where the automatic assignment failed